Martin Fourcade

-Martin Fourcade (/fr/; born 14 September 1988) is a retired French biathlete.
+Martin Fourcade (/fr/; born 14 September 1988) is a French retired biathlete and military officer.
 He is a six-time Olympic champion, a thirteen-time World Champion and a seven-time winner of the Overall World Cup.
-As of February 2018, he is the most successful French Winter Olympian of all time.
+As of February 2026, he is the second most successful French Winter Olympian of all time after Quentin Fillon Maillet.
 Fourcade is the all-time biathlon record holder of overall World Cup titles with seven big crystal globes and he's also the all-time record holder of the most consecutive Major Championships titles with at least one non-team gold medal in every major championship from 2011 to 2018.

 On 13 March 2020, he announced his retirement following the 2019–2020 season.
 Since April 2018, he serves as president of the Athletes' Commission of the organising committee for the 2024 Olympic and Paralympic Games in Paris, France.
 In February 2022 Fourcade was elected to serve eight-year terms as a member of both the International Olympic Committee and the IOC Athletes' Commission.

+Fourcade is an officer of the French Army.
+He graduated from the High Mountain Military School in Chamonix in 2014.
+In 2017 he was made a sous-lieutenant.